Porcike/digitechold_summer_internship_task/ReadMe.md

 For both the frontend and the backend, work should be done in a fork of the original repository.
 The work should also be documented in some way — either through commit messages or separate documentation.

+Implement your work in a way that allows for easy future expansion.

 ### Frontend

 According to the original developer, the backend is considered complete since all data in the database can be queried.
 However, there is one notable flaw: individual entities cannot be queried separately — only all entities together in a single batch.
 (In a world burdened with AI, we should perhaps be grateful for even this much.)